ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :::

 :::{note}
-The Algebraic Julia code of this chapter is available in the repo [ToposInstitute/RelationalThinking-code](https://github.com/ToposInstitute/RelationalThinking-code) under Ch2.
+The Algebraic Julia code of this chapter is available in the repo [ToposInstitute/RelationalThinking-code](https://github.com/ToposInstitute/RelationalThinking-code) under Ch6.
 :::

 :::{attention}
 This chapter will engage you in deep relational thinking!
 :::

-## 6.1 Introduction
+## Recap

-So far, we have seen that graphs are a quite simple and powerful tool to model relationships between various entities.
+So far, we have seen that graphs are a simple and powerful tool to model relationships between various entities.
 We also learnt the idea of identifying one graph inside another via a graph morphism.
 A graph morphism may coarse-grain the information in the domain graph by sending two different vertices/edges of the domain (the graph from which the morphism proceeds) to the same vertex/edge in the codomain (the graph in which the morphism lands) but it always **preserves the connectivity** of the domain.
 Finally, excitingly, with graph morphisms, we enter the "universe" where we can find every possible "graph-world" and every possible relationships between these worlds.
+We introduced the relational thinking term "category" to refer to a universe.

+## 6.1 Introduction

-In this chapter, we "live" inside this universe where the only entities are graphs and morphisms between them.
+In this chapter, we "live" inside the category where the only entities are undirected graphs and morphisms between them.

-Inside this universe, we are interested to know how to combine two graphs, like adding two numbers in the universe of numbers (if this analogy sounds odd to you, towards the end of this chapter we will see that adding numbers is same as combining two *discrete* graphs).
+Inside this category, we are interested to know how to **combine two graphs into one** which is analogous to adding two numbers (if this analogy sounds odd to you, towards the end of this chapter we will see that adding numbers is same as combining two *discrete* graphs).

-Thinking of a graph as an island of connections, the utilitiy of combining graphs is to bridge these islands allowing for information to flow between the graphs (via common channels) and for expression of new meanings.
+Thinking of a graph as an island of connections, the utilitiy of combining graphs is to bridge these islands allowing for information to flow between the graphs (via common channels) and for the expression of new meanings.

 As a step towards making sense of the idea of combining graphs, let us a revisit a graph that we met in the first chapter — “Whose turn is it to do dishes?”.